Zarina-Doszhanova/programming-assignment-1ths/REPORT_TEMPLATE.md

 Yes

 If yes, explain briefly:
 - What you asked AI for
+- I asked AI to explain why my HTML didn't work sometimes and how to fix it.
+For example, about mistakes and a wrong letter in my code or extra space.
+I asked about CSS - borders and sizes in code.
+I also asked how to make the calculator to work in JavaScript because I didn't know it before.
 - What you modified yourself
+-  I worked with HTML mostly bu myself.
+I changed the color of the whole calculator and size of the buttons, boxes and other spaces.
 - What you fully understand now
+- I understand how CSS works for styling.
+Now I know how to connect CSS and JavaScript to HTML.
+I also fully understand how to change colors, sizes.
+I started to understand how JavaScript works and how to make the page functional.

 ---

 ## 10. Reflection